matthew-brett/asterisk-blog/content/teaching_easy_simple.md

 commands, the IPython console for exploring small code fragments, and a full-featured text editor for editing code and documents.
 In my [most recent course](https://bic-berkeley.github.io/psych-214-fall-2016) we used the Atom text editor.
-Sometimes I do use the Jupyter Notebook for my own work, bit I am careful not to use it in class, because it is so addictive, and therefore dangerous for an inexperienced user of code.
+Sometimes I do use the Jupyter Notebook for my own work, but I am careful not to use it in class, because it is so addictive, and therefore dangerous for someone new to coding.

 ## Teach simple, not easy